ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

             `byte_alignment >= alignof(ElementType)` is `true`.
             This prevents construction of an invalid `aligned_accessor` object.

-    * Add more design discussion based on LEWG review on 2023/10/10
+    * Add more design discussion based on LEWG review on 2023-10-10

         * Explain why we do not include an `aligned_mdspan` alias

         * Explain `aligned_accessor` construction safety

+* Revision 2 (post - St. Louis) to be submitted 2024-07-15

+    * Implement required changes from LEWG review of R1 on 2024-06-28

+        * Remove `constexpr` from `is_sufficiently_aligned`

+    * Discuss optional suggestions from LEWG review of R1 on 2024-06-28

+        * Add `is_checkably_valid` discussion

+        * Add `naughty_cast` discussion

 # Purpose of this paper